canonical/rockcraft/docs/tutorial/flask.rst

 Build a rock for a Flask application
 ------------------------------------

-In this tutorial you will create a simple Flask application and learn how to containerise it in a rock, using Rockcraft's ``flask-framework`` :ref:`extension <flask-framework-reference>`.
+In this tutorial we will create a simple Flask application and learn how to containerise it in a rock, using Rockcraft's ``flask-framework`` :ref:`extension <flask-framework-reference>`.